kapilt/juju-dbinspect/readme.rst

 Juju DB Introspection
 ---------------------

 Provide introspection tools to understand the state of the system, including relation data which is normally opaque.

 ***Use at own risk.***

+***This can break between any juju version***

-This is very specific to the underlying database structures of juju, which is an implementation detail subject to change without notice.
+This is very specific to the underlying database structures of any given juju version, which is an implementation detail subject to change without notice.

+*** Do no write to the db ***

 Do not attempt to write to any of these structures, bad things will happen and you get to keep all the broken things.
 Use the juju api if